hatchjaw/faust-ddsp/README.md

 ## Roadmap

-We have to specify `NVARS` and manually label our variables...
+- We have to specify `NVARS` and manually label our variables...
+- Reverse mode?...